ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ### Step 4: Using AWS Load Balancer to access your service in Kubernetes

-We have previously accessed the Nginx service through **ClusterIP** and **NodePort**, but there is another service type - [Loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
-This type of service does not only create a Service object in K8s, but also provisions a real external Load Balancer (e.g. [Elastic Load Balancer - ELB](https://aws.amazon.com/elasticloadbalancing/) in AWS)
+We have previously accessed the Nginx service through **ClusterIP** and **NodePort**, but there is another service type called [Loadbalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
+This type of service does not only create a Service object in K8s, but also provisions a real external Load Balancer (e.g. [Elastic Load Balancer - ELB](https://aws.amazon.com/elasticloadbalancing/) in AWS).

 1. To get the experience of this service type, update your service manifest and use the **LoadBalancer** type.
 Also, ensure that the selector references the Pods in the replicaset.